ron-from-nl/TinyPass/README.md

 - Configure your (Apache) Web Server
 - Browse to https://your.ip/tinypass/

-The beauty of TinyPass is that every Secret holds any number of Custom Fields which can be Added, Changed, Reordered Up and Down and Deleted at any time together with many other nice features
+The great thing about TinyPass is that it has a clean, non-distracting interface and works with secrets and 100% custom fields that can be added, changed, rearranged, moved up and down and deleted at any time, along with many other fun features

 ## Functions